-For fiscal 2011, the Compensation Committee also set financial performance targets that increased funding with an increase of revenue and non-GAAP operating margin.
-The following represents funding at two financial performance levels, "Baseline Performance" and "Stretch Performance":
+For fiscal 2012, the Compensation Committee also set financial performance targets that increased funding with an increase of revenue and non-GAAP operating margin.
+The following represents funding at two financial performance levels: below "Target Performance" and at or above "Target Performance":

-- Anything below the "Baseline Performance" target would have resulted in less than 75% funding. - Anything above the "Stretch Performance" target would have resulted in more than 100% funding.
+- Anything below the "Target Performance" target would have resulted in less than 100% funding, decreasing to 0% funding at the lowest extreme. - · Anything at or above the "Target Performance" target would have resulted in more than 100% funding.

-Fiscal 2011 Performance Targets
+Fiscal 2012 Performance Targets

-Performance Level Performance Target Funding as a % of Target Funding "Baseline" Performance Revenue: \$1.795 billion 750/ (75 5 .
-1' Non-GAAP Operating Margin: 18.6% 75% of Target Funding "Stretch" Performance Revenue: \$1.834 billion 100% of Target Funding Non-GAAP Operating Margin: 20.0% 100/0 of farget runding
+Performance Level Performance Target Funding as a % of Target Funding "Target" Performance Revenue: \$2.152 billion 1000/ of Torget Funding Non-GAAP Operating Margin: 23.5% 100% of Target Funding